ni/webvi-examples/CallLabVIEWWebService/Readme.md

 ### Important Directories

-- **`Web Service`** &mdash; Contains the LabVIEW web service project.
+- **`Web Service`** &mdash; Contains the G Web web service project.
-- **`WebVI`** &mdash; Contains the LabVIEW NXG web application project, which includes the WebVI.
+- **`WebVI`** &mdash; Contains the G Web Development Software web application project, which includes the WebVI.
 - **`WebVI/Builds/WebApp_Web Server`** &mdash; Contains the built web application, which consists of HTML, JavaScript, the compiled diagram, and other web content.

 ### The Web Service

-The web service is created in LabVIEW and consists of two HTTP endpoint methods (one `GET` and one `POST`) and a few SubVIs.
+The web service is created in G Web Development Software and consists of two HTTP endpoint methods (one `GET` and one `POST`) and a few SubVIs.

 #### Output Type

-You must configure the Output Type correctly in order for a LabVIEW web service to send data to a WebVI.
+You must configure the Output Type correctly in order for a G Web web service to send data to a WebVI.

 1. In the **Project Explorer**, right-click **Web Server** and select **Properties**.
 **Note:** The Web Server must be stopped before you can edit its properties.